fczuardi/node-forrst/README.md

 ## TODO / Roadmap

+ * require from the developer a custom user-agent
  * add authenticated calls
  * flip the calls to https
  * make the library available as a npm package